greentfrapp/project-asimov/research_proposal.md

 ## Research Angle

 Technology and social science are often perceived as mutually exclusive fields.
 This poses a challenge in the case of AI ethics, where the two fields are deeply entwined.
 The technical nature of the technology discourages social scientists from understanding further.
-On the other hand, AI researchers and engineers are often more comfortable with understanding formulas and codes than the social ramifications of their work.
+On the other hand, AI researchers and engineers are often more comfortable with understanding formulas and codes than the social ramifications of their work. **As such, this research project aims to bridge this gap by crafting a relatable guide to AI ethics, targeted at AI practitioners and in the Singapore context.**

-This project seeks to tackle this challenge with the guide to AI ethics targeted at AI practitioners, by drawing on my previous experiences as an AI researcher and as a student in the MUSPP program.

-The work will build from two main categories of literature.
+This project will draw on my previous experiences as an AI researcher and build from two main categories of literature.

 1. **Popular non-fiction written about AI ethics** This includes books such as Cathy O' Neil's Weapons of Math Destruction (2016) and Virginia Eubanks's Automating Inequality (2018).
 It also encompasses popular articles such as ProPublica's Machine Bias (Angwin et al., 2016). *The popularity of these works are important as it attests to the relatability of their writing.*
 2. **Formal guidelines for ethical AI** This includes the guidelines published by international organizations and governments (see Research Background), as well as by commercial and non-governmental entities, such as Google, Microsoft, the Future of Life Institute and the AI Now Institute. *Reference to these official publications helps to ground the project and ensures alignment and compliance with existing values, guidelines and laws.*